sudhansu-s-rath/How-to-Keeling_UIUC-/README.md

 ### Setup your Jupyter Notebook on Keeling

 4) From a terminal window on MacOS, or a Windows PowerShell session on Windows 10, ssh to keeling
+5) Better to start with a 2 tab terminal and use the internal terminal comes with the OS.

-5) Start a bash session (to be able to run python):
+6) Start a bash session (to be able to run python):
 <pre><code> bash </code></pre>

 6) Start an interactive session on one of keeling’s compute nodes using the qlogin command